liftek22/MATSimNetworks/README.md

 	Ok, so I signed up.
 Went for Public Domain because I want Bangladesh to be benefitted as much as possible  :heartpulse:

+Some basic lingo:

+		An editor is a program or website you can use to edit the map.

+		A node is a point on the map, like a single restaurant or a tree.

+		A way is a line or area, like a road, stream, lake or building.

+		A tag is a bit of data about a node or way, like a restaurant's name or a road's speed limit.